 1. Giving feedback could resolve many problems

-feedback is a key component within competence development.
+Feedback is a key component of competence development.
 Competence leadership and development are central themes within many organizations’ HR practices today.
-Based on my experience, most HR professionals see feedback as one of the areas that needs most improvement – especially when it comes to establishing and organizing continuous practices for giving feedback to employees.
+Based on my experience, most HR professionals see feedback as one of the areas that need most improvement – especially when it comes to establishing and organizing continuous practices for giving feedback to employees.

 Research conducted by PwC suggests similar results.
 According to their recent findings, 75% of employees find giving feedback important.
 45% would also appreciate feedback from their peers and clients, not just their leader.
 Despite this, only 30% of employees receive regular feedback.

 Many organizational challenges could be resolved with systematic feedback.
 Here are two examples:

 - Based on research from Gallup, employee turnover is 15 % lower among employees who receive feedback.

 - 69 % of employees see that they would work harder if their efforts were better recognized

 1. Why is it so difficult to give feedback?